-Another thing to know about the job market is the emergence of the IT field.
+Another thing to know about the Portugal job market is the emergence of the IT field.
 IT is a relatively new business field.
-However, it is one of the jobs in Portugal for English speakers that is available to expats and English speakers.
+However, it is one of the jobs in Portugal for English speakers that is available to expats.
 A large number of jobs are currently available in the IT business in Lisbon.
 So if you’re in the IT or social media industry, you might be able to find a job easily.

 Over the past five years, Lisbon has become something of a start-up center.
-This has increased the number of jobs for foreigners in Portugal.
-This momentum in the start-up scene has certainly been supported by being the host to the Web Summit.
+This has increased the number of Portugal jobs for foreigners.
+This momentum in the start-up scene has certainly been supported by being the host of the Web Summit.
 Web Summit could be really helpful to find Lisbon jobs for expats and build a network.

 Other than these areas, Portugal is experiencing a boom in the tourism and hospitality market.
 The tourism business, especially restaurants, bars, and hotels is actively searching for English speakers.
 They are one of the English speaking jobs in Lisbon.
 Though if you have even the most basic grasp of Portuguese, you can really improve your chances here.
 Keep in mind, however, that compared to professional hospitality jobs abroad, these jobs might not pay as well.

 If you’re looking for a summer job, you can easily get a job at one of the many Lisbon-based call centers.
 The only requirement for getting work in that industry in Portugal is learning English.
 In some cases, knowing some other European languages won’t hurt your case.
 Therefore jobs in Lisbon for foreigners may be a perfect fit for you.

 Portugal’s economy is ever-growing, which is why the job market is always looking for professionals to join from all around the world.
 You can always find an English speaking job in Lisbon.
-Here’s a table of the most in-demand professionals and their monthly average salary:
+Here’s a table of the most demand professionals and their monthly average salary: